noi-techpark/odh-docs/source/authentication.rst

 #.
 If the access token has expired, you'll get a HTTP :literal:`401
    Unauthorized` response.
 In this case you need to request a new access-token, passing your refresh token in the `Authorization` header as Bearer token.
-As an example, in |odh| datasets Bearer tokens can be inserted in a :command:`curl` call like follows:
+As an example, in Open Data Hub datasets Bearer tokens can be inserted in a :command:`curl` call like follows:

    .. code-block:: bash